Coffee harvesting is one of the most demanding processes in entire coffee production cycle.

 During their maturation process, coffee beans change their color from green to red, until they reach dark red color.
 The red color of coffee beans tells that bean is ripe and it should be picked.

-Green beans (too young) and dark red beans (they are overripe) will in most cases ruin coffee’s great taste and aroma.
+Green beans (too young) and dark red beans (they are overripe) will in most cases ruin great coffee taste and aroma.

 But, the problem lies in the fact that coffee beans (not like most plants) do not reach maturity at the same time.
 In fact, one same branch can have green, red and dark red cherries at the same moment.